 You can submit either a compliment for a job well done or a complaint about your border crossing experience.
 You can find the U.S. Border Patrol compliment and complaint form on their website.
 You can submit a report anonymously or you can request a reply.

-We have a complete section of this website devoted to the instructions for importing a vehicle into either the United States or Canada.
+We have a complete section of this website devoted to the instruction for importing a vehicle into the United States or Canada.
 Below are the most important agencies you need to be aware of.

 U.S. National Highway Traffic Safety Administration (NHTSA)